Table of contents

 Search Terms

 There are 2 types of search terms: branded and non-branded - or generic - search terms.
-Branded keywords contain a brand name such as "miele oven," "apple" or "tasmanic.
-Those who search on these are already familiar with the company and are specifically looking for products or services from this company.
+Branded keywords contain a brand name such as 'miele oven', 'apple' or 'tasmanic'.
+Whoever searches for these, already knows the company and is specifically looking for products or services from this company.

 Generic keywords do not include a company name, such as "cell phone comparison," "steam oven" or "marketing agency.